JustAnotherHeroRiding/Mentoring-Angel/Html/Html Lesson 1 notizen.md

 ## Task
 - Create the table in the [first image](https://www.w3schools.com/html/html_tables.asp)  #DONE
-- Create a complex list structure, at least 5 ordered ordered and 5 unordered lists.
+- Create a complex list structure, at least 5 ordered lists and 5 unordered lists.
 2 Paragraphs, 2 spans, 1 description lists(dt, dd) and 1 table
 - block elements and inline - play around with it
 - span inside a block and without
 - Img with custom attributes